yinmingjun/jsoop/README.md

 # jsoop

-It's designed to provide Object-oriented programming (OOP) support for javascript.
+jsoop js a pure and simple javascript OOP library, provide a way to write javascript class library.

 ## Introduction

 There are many kinds of Object-oriented programming (OOP) libs for javascript, and I never think I would write one.
-When I try to migrate my javascript project into Node.JS, and try to hide the difference between client and server, to make it work on both client and Node.js.
-I found there no OOP javascript libs is design for this goal.
+When I try to migrate my jsworkflow project to nodejs, try to export API by class lib's interface, and make it work on both client and nodejs.
+I found there no OOP javascript libs is designed for this target.

-I like Script#'s OOP programming style, and Script# is now under Microsoft Permissive License (Ms-PL).
-So this is posible to migrate it.
-I make some change to make it work on node.js, and keep the feature that run on client side. also I want make it can co-work with Script#'s original's javascript runtime lib.
+I had read script# version 0.7's javascript runtime, and like script#'s generated javascript codes' coding standards.
+It's clear and tidy.
+So I rewrite it and make it work on node.js, and keep the feature that it can also work on client side.

 ## Features